FrankM77/docker-fail2ban/README.md

 Nginx Proxy manager--->proxy host---->Advanced------>Custom Nginx Configuration add "real_ip_header CF-Connecting-IP;"  without the quotes.
 You will then notice that your container log (in my case jellyfin) will have the real ip of the connecting user/client.

-**PROBLEM: fail2ban is running and according to its logs it is banning the external IP address, but you are still able to access the container website
+**PROBLEM**: fail2ban is running and according to its logs it is banning the external IP address, but you are still able to access the container website

 Solution: Setup API to modify Cloudflare Firewall Tools reference: https://guides.wp-bullet.com/integrate-fail2ban-cloudflare-api-v4-guide/